Scotland is home to some of the most beautiful and serene ski destinations in the world, with skiers from all over visiting the slopes every year.

 If you’re unsure of your nearest Scottish ski resorts, we have made a rather comprehensive list to help you explore your options and decide on where to go to enjoy what Scotland skiing has to offer.
 So if you’re looking for the best place to ski in Scotland then look no further!

 Where to Ski in Scotland?

-Surrounded by the stunning backdrops of the Highlands and Aberdeenshire, Scotland boasts six different ski resorts that offer unforgettable skiing experiences.
+Surrounded by the stunning backdrops of the Highlands and Aberdeenshire, there are a mighty six Scotland ski resorts that each offer unforgettable skiing experiences.

 When to Ski in Scotland?

-In Scotland, you’ll find the best skiing in Aberdeen, Inverness, Aviemore, Glasgow and Argyll.
+You’ll find the best skiing in Scotland at Aberdeen, Inverness, Aviemore, Glasgow and Argyll.

-Recent years have brought very good, if not harsh, winters in Scotland, making for perfect skiing environments across the mountains as snowfall is strong and the cold stays for longer.
+Recent years have brought very good, if not harsh, winters and snow in Scotland, making for perfect skiing environments across the mountains as the cold, wintery weather lasts for longer.